 Through our signature Horizons program, you’ll develop yourself as a leader, an advocate, and a professional.
-Best of all: you get to build the Horizons experience that suits you.
+Best of all: You get to build the Horizons experience that suits you.

 Horizons is deeply intertwined with your time at Miss Hall’s.
 The activities change depending on which grade you’re in, but the entire campus is committed — together — to making time for Horizons every single week.

 These internships consistently set our students apart as they go through the college application process.
-You might, for example, apply with a strong interest in medicine; after your time in Horizons, you’ll also bring experience working in a medical setting like a doctor’s office or hospital — and letters of recommendation from doctors and nurses.
+You might, for example, apply with a strong interest in medicine; after your time in Horizons, you’ll also bring experience working in a medical setting such as a doctor’s office or hospital — and letters of recommendation from doctors and nurses.

 What we love about Horizons

 - 9th grade: Self, identity, and community.
 Work with peers to learn about — and put into practice! — principles of equity and inclusion, health and wellness, and leadership.
 Specific topics include intersectionality, race and ethnicity, ability, citizenship and nationality, nutrition, sex education, media literacy, and financial literacy.

 - 10th grade: Place-based learning.
 Explore the concept of “place,” and use our Berkshires home to learn about environmental, cultural, and socio-economic theories.
 Workshops will include everything from science labs on local waterways to activism projects.

 - 11th grade: Student-led projects.
 Get involved — volunteer at a local nonprofit or step into one of our student-led projects.
 Practice leadership, amplify your voice, and improve your community.
 You could write for our international literary journal, develop a new TedX conference, work for our campus media team, code a new app, and more.

 - 12th grade: Remote internships and personalized projects.
 Some students will continue existing relationships through internships; others tackle personalized projects, a unique mix of research and activism that translates our learning into real action.